thoughtspot/rest-api-sdk/sdks/typescript/TagsApi.md

 # **createTag**
 > Tag createTag(createTagRequest)

   Version: 9.0.0.cl or later  Creates a tag object.
 Tags are labels that identify a metadata object.
 For example, you can create a tag to designate subject areas, such as sales, HR, marketing, and finance.
-Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.     #### Endpoint URL
+Requires `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.

 ### Example